tinymce/tinymce-docs/ui-components/urldialog.md

 > Note: TinyMCE will ignore all messages received that don't contain a `mceAction` property.

-## Example configuration
+## Example

-This example shows a very basic toolbar button that opens an external URL inside a 640x640px dialog without any footer.
+This example shows a toolbar button that opens an external URL inside a 640px by 640px dialog without any footer buttons.
 The dialog can be opened by clicking the `{;}` toolbar button.

 {% include codepen.html id="url-dialog" height="300" tab="js" %}